Knee Replacement Cost in Nevada

 - Which hospital in Nevada has the cheapest Knee Replacement?

 - Valley Hospital Medical Center has the lowest cash price for Knee Replacement in Nevada at $841.
-The highest price is $13,499 at Spring Valley Hospital Medical Center.
+The highest price is $60,617 at Mountainview Hospital.

 - How do Nevada Knee Replacement prices compare to the national average?